DiscreteTom/stickdeck-rs/README.md

 > [!NOTE]
 > The Steam version and the GitHub version are totally the same,
-> but configuring via Steam is way more easier for most users.
+> but setup via Steam is way more easier for most users,
+> and you can also get automatic updates.

 > [!IMPORTANT]
-> The server side will be treated as a game on Steam Deck, so you can't play Steam games on PC while the server side is running on Steam Deck **_with the same Steam account_**.
+> The server side will be treated as a game on Steam Deck, so you can't play Steam games on PC while the server side is running on Steam Deck <ins>**_with the same Steam account_**</ins>.
 You can still play non-Steam games on PC, or you can register a new Steam account for the server side.

 #### Install from Steam

-TODO
+Just acquire the StickDeck from Steam and download it to your Steam Deck, then no further setup is needed.

+Now you can proceed to the [client side setup](#client-side-pc).

 #### Install from GitHub